drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 In our Working Draft episode on ChatGPT and AI tooling, [Peter](https://www.peterkroener.de/), [Vanessa](https://vannsl.io/) and me formed a different set of layers AI tooling is capable of doing:

 1. **Optimizing Input (Recontextualize):** This layer involves optimizing input based on the model and requested prompt for a given context.
 For example, if a user provides a long text, an AI tool could be used to summarize it and extract the key information.
 Another example is translating a text into another language or turning a list of achievements into a text.
 This layer is useful for automating repetitive and time-consuming tasks, allowing engineers to focus on more complex challenges.
-2. **Reciting Information (Researching):** This layer involves reciting information that the model is aware of and putting it into a given context.
+2. **Reciting Information (Researching):** This layer involves reciting information that the model is trained with and putting it into a given context.
 An example is an excerpt of a historic event and comparing it to another event.
 In more engineering terms, this layer allows AI tooling to find similar cases from what it has learned and put them into context.
 For instance, an AI tool could help engineers write Unit Tests based on a given input by finding similar cases that have been tested before.
 Another example is getting an answer to what the RegEx for parsing an email address is, by searching for similar patterns that the AI model has learned.
 3. **Bringing Together Data (Synthesis):** This layer involves bringing together multiple data points and forming something new.
 For example, generating a music song based on the style of a genre of images - we know how to analyze images for their genres and could potentially build a song, bringing it together today is at least difficult.
 This layer is particularly useful for generating creative outputs, where AI can help augment human creativity by suggesting new ideas and combinations of ideas.
 However, this layer is also the most challenging since it requires a high level of understanding of different data types and how they can be combined effectively.

 Now let's see how these three layers can be put into action with frontend development.